-A deferral is when a student postpones starting or continuing a certificate program until a later date.
+A deferral is when a student postpones starting or continuing a certificate program or specialization until a later date.
 Deferral policies vary depending on how frequently a program is offered.

 Because you can apply and start a self-paced program at any time, deferrals are not available.
 You have six weeks to register for your first course after being accepted, and four months to finish each course.